|

 Complement as much as

-which gives 48 pieces in each side.
-There are 20 different types
+each player, which gives 48 pieces in each side.
+There are

-starting setups.
-Here, that choice is colossal with more than
+different starting setups.
+Here, that choice is colossal

 Setup rules